 List of Vermont Extinct Counties

-Vermont contains counties that no longer are in existence.
-Most were established and disbanded during the Nineteenth century; county borders have altered very little since 1900 in most states.
+A lot of these counties were established and disbanded within the 19th century; county borders have changed very little since 1900.

-These counties needs to be researched when performing family history research.
-Pay attention where the courthouse records went to if the county was eliminated or consolidated with a different county.
+These are important for genealogy research purposes.
+Pay attention where the courthouse records went to if the county was eliminated or joined with some other county.

 List of Vermont Counties with Burned Courthouses